 Operational Necessity: A modification to the approved shift schedule by the Police Chief or his/her designee for the purposes of maintaining continuity and efficient operations.
 Examples of situations where a modification may occur are: emergencies/disasters, either man made or natural; training needs; discipline.
-The duration of the modification will be determined by the Police Chief or his/her designee; however, it will not hinder the affected officer's ability to participate in the shift bidding process.
+The duration of the modification will be determined by the Police Chief or his/her designee.